-If you've been following Williams Racing on social media during our recent Formula One weekends, you've probably seen the name Logan Sargeant pop up on your feed.
-Yet you might not know who Logan is and why we at Williams share his successes.
+If you've been following Williams Racing on social media during the 2022 campaign, you would have seen the name Logan Sargeant pop up on your feed with growing intensity.

-That's all about to change.
-We're going to let you join the inner circle to why we're so excited about the future of this American driver and whether the USA will have an F1 star to cheer on in the very near future.
+We're going to let you join the inner circle to why we're so excited about the future of this American driver and how the USA now has an F1 star to support.

 The Williams Driver Academy and Logan Sargeant